DerwenAI/dylifo/README.md

 ollama pull gpt-oss:20b
 ```

+If you're not running locally, set the configurate parameter
+`run_local` false and be sure to set the `OPENAI_API_KEY` environment
+variable to your key.

-Modify the `config.toml` configuration file to change models, adjust
+Otherwise modify the `config.toml` configuration file to change
-parameters, etc.
+models, adjust parameters, etc.

-If you're not running locally, be sure to set the `OPENAI_API_KEY`
-environment variable.

-For the interactive demo, you need to pull the latest Docker container
+To prepare for the interactive demo, first pull the latest Docker
-for Senzing:
+container for Senzing:

 ```bash
 docker pull senzing/serve-grpc:latest